Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re looking for the best travel camera, one that comes with more than a shutter button and a host of options to fiddle with, we take a look at the Fujifilm X-T200 to see how it fares.
 Boasting 4K video recording and 24 megapixels, the X-T200 is one convincing contender.
+For comparison with similar products, head on to our best digital camera reviews.

 The Fujifilm X-T200 is packed with enough features to keep an experienced lover of mirrorless cameras happy, without overwhelming newcomers to the craft.